-- Need for comprehensive care management or disease management of chronic conditions. - Functional and/or cognitive limitations in performing ADL/IADLs, and support level needed. - Ability to manage and direct finances and services independently. - Level of supervision required. - Elements of mood and behaviors as well as psychosocial well-being. - Supports for natural or unpaid caregivers. - Assessment of the Participant's or caregiver's health and safety risks. - Environmental challenges, including housing, to promote independence and safety. - Availability of able and willing informal supports. - Use of or need for adaptive devices. - Preferences/goals for community engagement, employment, and/or education. - Additional information gathered during the assessment that is not included in the tool but supplements the overall Participant assessment. - Diagnoses, ongoing treatments, and medications
+- The need for comprehensive care management or disease management of chronic conditions. - Functional and/or cognitive limitations in performing ADL/IADLs, and the support level needed. - Their ability to manage and direct finances and services independently. - The level of supervision required. - Elements of mood and behaviors, as well as psychosocial well-being. - Supports for natural or unpaid caregivers. - Assessment of the Participant's or caregiver's health and safety risks. - Environmental challenges, including housing, to promote independence and safety. - The availability of able and willing informal supports. - The use of or need for adaptive devices. - Their preferences/goals for community engagement, employment, and/or education. - Their diagnoses, ongoing treatments, and medications. - Additional information gathered during the assessment that is not included in the tool but supplements the overall Participant assessment.